 AS Mentioned earlier, the glory of this speaker system is the Folded Motion Transducer tweeter.
 Starting at just below 3KHz, this tweeter is simply amazing.
 It reminds me so much of MartinLogan's electrostatic “house sound” that it's uncanny.
 As I write this I'm listening to Jascha Heifetz playing the Rozsa Violin Concerto (Miklos Rozsa wrote this superb concerto especially for Heifetz in 1956).
 This recording was made in that same year for RCA Victor in the “golden era” of stereo.
 It sounds magnificent and images like gangbusters because, like all early RCA Victor Living Stereo recordings, it was made with a minimal microphone technique of two or three microphones only.
 Heifetz’ violin, a 1714 “Dolphin" Stradivarius, heard through these speakers is uncanny and sublime.
 It sounds so clean and articulate, that I must credit the M-L's tweeter for this superb high-frequency performance.
 The orchestral background with Walter Hendl and the Dallas Symphony is simply gorgeous with these speakers, each instrument is in its proper place and size.
 The sound is simply sublime and it just sings via the Folded Motion Transducer on the MartinLogan Motion 4i speakers.

-These speakers are moderately priced at US$249.99/ea and may be the least expensive speakers on the market to sport an air motion transformer type tweeter.
+These speakers are moderately priced at US$249.99/ea and would be the least expensive speakers on the market to sport an air motion transformer type tweeter, if it wasn't for the little bother Motion 2i at $179/ea.
 For that reason, they are bargains that punch quite a bit above their weight.
 If you are looking for a really good, affordable pair of speakers for the desktop, the vacation cabin, or for a small stereo system in a dorm room or small apartment, I haven't heard anything that comes even close to sound quality of the MartinLogan Motion 4i at anywhere near their price poiint.
 I would say that except for that last octave of bottom-end, that these modest speakers are pretty much perfect for their intended application.
 That they beg comparison with the latest incarnation of the BBC/Falcon Audio's LS3/5a (US$2995/pair) is just gravy.
 Believe me the MartinLogans sound quite a bit better than this famous Brit from “Auntie Beeb*”.
 I once worked for a radio station that used the Rogers version of the LS3/5a as studio monitors, so I'm quite familiar with them.

 However, if you are bass freak, you're gonna need to add subwoofers or try another speaker.
 MartinLogan has an entire line up of the Motion series of speakers at all price-points up to around $3000.
 All of these use the Folded Motion Transducer tweeter and have the same effortless top end that the Motion 4i's exhibit.
 Of course the bigger speakers have more bass and all sound superb.
 I hesitate to recommend the top-of-the-line Motion 60XT because of its price (US$2999.95/).
 For that money, one can buy a pair of MartinLogan's ElectroMotion electrostatic hybrid speakers, and I have friends who own these and I think they are a better buy for less money.
 Besides the US$500.00 difference between the 60XT and ElectroMotions can buy an awful lot of music!
 The Motion 4i is highly recommended and might just be the most articulate small speaker one can buy for the money.